Many are wondering what the future of the tourism and travel industry will look like.

 Obviously, the strict measures in the face of the COVID-19 pandemic, which limit the movement of people globally, greatly affected this industry.

-This also raises the question about the future of Lemax business, considering we work in the travel industry.
+This also raises the question about the future of the Lemax business, considering we work in the travel industry.

 However, we at Lemax have every reason to be optimistic!